Tunable Thresholds and Frequency Encoding in a Spiking NOD Controller: Spiking from increasing

-Transversality follows from the fact that $\hat z_b$ is strictly increasing with respect to $b$, which also implies uniqueness of critical values $b^*$ and $b^{**}$.
-By Thm.~$3.4.2$ in \cite{Guckenheimer_Nonlinear_2013} we conclude that at $b=b^*$ the unique fixed point goes from being a stable node to an unstable source in a Hopf bifurcation, and at $b=b^{**}$ it goes from being an unstable source to a stable node, also in a Hopf bifurcation. \end{proof}

-The threshold to spiking at $b^*$ can be expressed as the solution to the implicit equation $-dz^*+\tanh((-k_sz^{*4}+kz^{*2}+\mu_0)az^*+b^*)=0$, where $z^*$ can be written in closed form as the solution to a third degree polynomial.
-Even though from the previous analysis we cannot conclude whether the Hopf bifurcations in Thm.~\ref{thm:hopf} are supercritical or subcritical, we have the following result, which guarantees the existence of a limit cycle precisely in the interval after the first Hopf and before the second.
+Even though from the previous analysis we cannot conclude whether the Hopf bifurcations in Thm.~\ref{thm:hopf} are supercritical or subcritical, we have the following result, which guarantees the existence of a limit cycle precisely in the interval after the first Hopf and before the second Hopf.